Skip to main content

 TL;DR

 I led design for Share of Model (SOM), a pioneering AI brand analytics tool that monitors how large language models like ChatGPT and Gemini perceive brands -- a product category that did not exist before we built it.
 I orchestrated discovery research with C-suite stakeholders across 4 countries, designed complex data visualization dashboards where no UX precedent existed, and conducted 5+ hours of structured usability testing that produced 350+ insights.
-The POC launched in under 3 weeks and generated 1,500 visits, 300 leads, and 12 demos within 48 hours.
+The initial POC launched in under 3 weeks and upon public release six months later generated 1,500 visits, 300 leads, and 12 demos within 48 hours, followed by continued V2 and V3 iterations informed by structured testing.

 Context